SecurityJosh/DownloadBlocker/README.md

 ## Block Notification

-Users are notified of their downloads being blocked via a Chrome notification:
+Users are notified of their downloads being blocked via a browser notification:

 ![Block Notification](notification.png)

 ## Testing